SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsubsection{Experiments for Answering RQ3}

-We use experiment to compare the effectiveness of (i) the 6 neural networks learned from the SeVCs that accommodate semantic information induced by data dependency and (ii) the 6 neural networks learned from the SeVCs that accommodate semantic information induced by data dependency and control dependency.
-In either case, we randomly choose 30,000 SeVCs extracted from the training programs as the training set and 7,500 SeVCs extracted from the testing programs as the testing set.
-All of these training and testing sets correspond to the 4 kinds of SyVCs, proportional to their amount as shown in the second column of Table \ref{Table_dataset}.
+We use experiments to compare the effectiveness of (i) the 8 models learned from the SeVCs that accommodate semantic information induced by data dependency and (ii) the 8 models learned from the SeVCs that accommodate semantic information induced by data dependency and control dependency.
+In either case, we randomly choose 30,000 SeVCs extracted from the training programs as the training set and 7,500 SeVCs extracted from the test programs as the test set.
+All of these training and test sets correspond to the 4 kinds of SyVCs, proportional to the amount of vulnerable vs. non-vulnerable SeVCs for each kind of SyVCs.

-Table \ref{Table_Comparison_code_gadgets} summarizes the results.
-We observe that accommodating semantic information induced by data dependency and control dependency can improve the vulnerability detection capability in almost every scenario, and reduce the FNR by 19.6\% on average.
-This can be explained by the fact that control dependency accommodates extra information useful to vulnerability detection.